TV Streaming Services Increased Costs

 When getting live local broadcast TV channels via an antenna isn’t an option, choosing between Live TV streaming services shouldn’t be taken lightly.
 While costs are comparable between providers (ranging from $65 – $135 per month), channel coverage can vary greatly.
 Plus, functionality like cloud DVR, streaming quality, and broadcasting fees vary across providers.
 And, the streaming equipment in your home can make a huge difference in signal quality.
 Save your sanity, we’re here to help.

-While yet to be announced, we’re anticipating DirecTV Stream will again raise prices for 2023.
+DirecTV Stream will again raise prices by $5-$10 for 2023.
 Typically, the price increase is announced in early-to-mid December and goes into effect before end of January.
 Price increases varied from $5 – $10 on January 23, 2022.

 DirecTV Stream can be a good alternative to watch live local TV plus cable channels.
 It is the only alternative to getting all regional sports networks for Avs, Nuggets (Altitude Sports) and Rockies (AT&T SportsNet Rocky Mountain).